Revised 15/28 October 2013

 tannaensis, T Green and Kloppenburg C - Whole plant much like leucorhoda.
 1/2", white and pink flower with rose corona, 5 -20 in umbel, leaves medium, on a scrambling vine.
 Mine blooms continuously.
 This is good!
 Eastern Vanuatu.

-HOYA TANNAENSIS from Tanna Island
+HOYA TANNAENSIS from the volcanic Tanna Island

 telosmoides, Omler D- 3/4, yellow, bell-like with narrow corolla-lobes flower; 10-15 in umbel; leaves narrow and long, dark green, on a scrambling vine.
 Fragrant.
 I still believe that this is a Telosma not a Hoya.
 Cool, wet grower from Sabah, Malaysia Not always available.